Marco-Data26/Sales-Analysis-Dashboard/README.md

 Interactive sales dashboard for Adidas products using Excel with pivot tables and slicers.

-This dashboard helps visualize sales performance and trends across different sales channels and products for male and female customers.
+This dashboard helps visualize sales performance and trends across different sales channels, regions and products for male and female customers.

 ## Data & Tools Used